peteradrichem/Xul/docs/xp.rst

      -q, --quiet           don't print XML source namespaces

    element output options:
-     -p, --pretty-element  pretty print the result element -r, --result-xpath    print the XPath expression of the result element (or its parent)
+     -c, --count           only print the number of selected nodes -p, --pretty-element  pretty print the result element -r, --result-xpath    print the XPath expression of the result element (or its parent)